fidopower/optimal_sizing_placement/README.md

 }
 ~~~

 with the parent referring to the bus at which the capacity addition costs apply.
-Note the generator costs are presented a complex value, with the real part corresponding to the cost of adding real power capacity and the imaginary part corresponding to the cost of added reactive power capacity.
+Note the `generator` costs are presented a complex value, with the real part corresponding to the cost of adding real power capacity in units of `$/MW` and the imaginary part corresponding to the cost of added reactive power capacity in units of `$/MVAr` in excess of the real power costs.
+The cost of `capacitor` objects are only for the reactive power, i.e., in `$/MVAr`.

 ## Results